2022 Malaysian chicken export ban

-The Malaysian chicken export ban was announced on 23 May 2022 by Malaysian prime minister Ismail Sabri Yaakob, restricting the export of 3.6 million chickens a month overseas until the domestic supply and price surge stabilises.
+The Malaysian chicken export ban was announced on 23 May 2022 by Malaysian prime minister Ismail Sabri Yaakob, restricting the export of 3.6 million chickens a month and to be implemented until a stabilisation of chicken inflation and the domestic supply.
 Malaysia exported poultry meat worth US$18.9 million in 2020, making it the 49th largest exporter of the product in the world.
-The imposition of the ban comes amidst surging chicken prices due to a chicken shortage and rising prices for the domestic market.
+The ban was imposed amidst surging chicken prices due to a chicken shortage and rising prices for the domestic market.

 The ban was partially lifted in June, allowing export of kampung and black chickens to Singapore.
-It was fully lifted on 11 October.
+It was fully lifted on 11 October that year.

 Background

 In 2022, Malaysia encountered a chicken shortage due to increased cost of chicken production, disease infection amongst the chicken population and poor weather conditions.
-It is exacerbated by the ongoing Russo-Ukrainian War, leading to a global supply chain disruption and the 2021–2022 inflation surge.
-Under a price control scheme in force between 5 February and 5 June, the Malaysian government imposed a ceiling price of RM8.90 per kg of chicken, in spite of the price control, local grocers are pricing chickens as high as RM17 per kg of chicken as the ceiling price was not economically sustainable.
+It was exacerbated by the ongoing Russo–Ukrainian War, leading to a global supply chain disruption and the 2021–2023 inflation surge.
+Under a price control scheme in force between 5 February and 5 June, the Malaysian government imposed a ceiling price of RM8.90 per kg of chicken.
+Despite the scheme, local grocers were pricing chicken as high as RM17 per kg as the ceiling price was believed to be economically unsustainable.

 Lifting of ban

 Partial lift

 After a cabinet decision by the government of Malaysia on 8 June, the export ban was partially lifted to allow kampung and black chickens to be exported to Singapore.
-On 15 June, it was reported by The Straits Times that export of kampung chickens resumed on 15 June and black chickens 18 June.
+On 15 June, it was reported by The Straits Times that exports had resumed for kampung chickens on the same day and would resume for black chickens three days later.

-Ban lifted
+Ban fully lifted

 On 9 October, the Singapore Food Agency announced that Malaysia's Department of Veterinary Services had informed them that the chicken export ban would be lifted on 11 October; the ban was lifted as scheduled.

-Impact
+Impact and legacy

-When the ban was first announced, there were initial fears that Singapore's national dish Hainanese chicken rice may be affected.
+When the ban was first announced, it was initial feared that Singapore's national dish, Hainanese chicken rice, would be affected.
 However, such fears were quickly alleviated.

-The impact of the poultry export ban was especially felt in neighbouring Singapore, which at the time of the ban had sourced 34% of its poultry supply from Malaysia as live chickens, which are then slaughtered and chilled locally.
-In addressing the issue, the Malaysian Government planned to set up cold storage facilities under the Ministry of Agriculture and Food Industries and agencies and Malaysian officials promised to restore the supply by Hari Raya Haji of 2022.
+The impact of the poultry export ban was especially felt in neighbouring Singapore, which, at the time of the ban, had been sourcing 34% of its poultry supply from Malaysia as live chickens, to be slaughtered and chilled locally.
+In addressing the issue, the Government of Malaysia planned to set up cold storage facilities under the Ministry of Agriculture and Food Industries and agencies and Malaysian officials promised to restore the supply by Hari Raya Haji of 2022.

 Hawkers and restaurants in Singapore serving fresh chicken were initially affected, including hawkers selling the country's popular national dish of Hainanese chicken rice, many using fresh chicken as the main ingredient.
 As a result, frozen chicken had to be temporarily used by some stores instead.
 On 18 June 2022, the export ban was partially lifted, allowing exports of kampung (village) and black chicken to Singapore.
-Commercial broiler chicken which makes up the bulk of the chicken export to Singapore remained banned.
+Commercial broiler chicken, which made up the bulk of the chicken export to Singapore, remained banned.